Frequently Asked Questions

 The average GPA is a 3.5 for acceptance.
 (This means that we have accepted higher and lower).
 To be competitive you will also need to have relevant experience in the helping field (social work, tutoring, volunteering, etc.).
 Past experience in healthcare with patient contact experience is desirable.

-The College of Nursing has partnered with University Hospitals (UH) in Cleveland to offer the Accelerated program in Cleveland, OH.
+The College of Nursing has partnered with University Hospitals (UH) in Cleveland to offer the Accelerated sequence in Cleveland, OH.
 Students admitted to the UH cohort take a vast majority of their courses at University Hospitals in Cleveland and all clinical courses will be held at a UH facility in the greater Cleveland area.
 We admit a cohort (five semester option) every fifteen months at UH.
-The next UH cohort will begin in 2015.
+The next UH cohort will begin in 2017.

 Changes occur on a yearly basis, please visit our Tuition & Costs page.